Fermionic parton theory of Rydberg $\mathbb{Z}_2$ quantum spin liquids: Results

-\textit{Mean-field Ans\"atze.---}Next, we insert this fermionic representation of the spin operators into the Hamiltonian~\eqref{eq:HRyd}.
-Any two-spin interaction term (e.g., $n_i n_j$) in the original model, however, becomes a four-fermion term in the parton representation, so to make further analytical progress, we perform a quadratic mean-field decomposition \cite{Wen-2002}.
+Next, we insert this fermionic representation of the spin operators into the Hamiltonian~\eqref{eq:HRyd}.
+Any two-spin interaction term (e.g., $n_i n_j$) in the original model, however, becomes a four-fermion term in the parton representation, so to make further analytical progress, we perform a quadratic mean-field decomposition~\cite{Wen-2002}.
 There are two types of (matrix-valued) mean fields: singlets, $u^{0}_{ij}=\langle{\psi}^\dagger_i{\psi^{\pdagger}_j}\rangle$, and (three) triplets, $u^{\gamma}_{ij}=\langle{\psi}^\dagger_i\tau^\gamma{\psi^{\pdagger}_j}\rangle$.
-In terms of these fields, any generic spin Hamiltonian can be written in the quadratic form~\cite{Liu-2021} (see Supplemental Material (SM)~\cite{sm} for details):
+In terms of these fields, any generic spin Hamiltonian can be written in the quadratic form~\cite{Liu-2021} (see Supplementary Information (SI)~\cite{sm} for details):

 where $\alpha$\,$=$\,$0$ ($\alpha$\,$=$\,$x,y,z$) corresponds to singlet (triplet) fields.
 The set of expectation values $\{u^{\alpha}_{ij}\}$ define an \textit{Ansatz} for QSL states.
 Each $u^{\alpha}_{ij}$ can be parametrized using a basis of Pauli matrices as $ u^{0}_{ij} = \dot{\iota}s^0_{ij} \tau^0+s^1_{ij} \tau^x +s^2_{ij}\tau^y + s^3_{ij} \tau^z,$ and $ u^{\gamma}_{ij} = t^{\gamma,0}_{ij}\tau^0+\dot{\iota}(t^{\gamma,1}_{ij}\tau^x+t^{\gamma,2}_{ij}\tau^y+t^{\gamma,3}_{ij}\tau^z ), \;$ for real coefficients $s_{ij}$, $t_{ij}$.
 In this basis, satisfying the requirement that $u^{\alpha}_{ji}=u^{\alpha}_{ij}{}^\dagger$ restricts certain onsite terms as $s^0_{ii}$\,$=$\,$t^{\gamma,1}_{ii}$\,$=$\,$t^{\gamma,2}_{ii}$\,$=$\,$t^{\gamma,3}_{ii}$\,$=$\,$0$.
 Note that $u^{0}_{ii}$ incorporates the constraint of having one fermion per site at a mean-field level, and $s^{1}_{ii}$, $s^{2}_{ii}$, $s^{3}_{ii}$ are the associated Lagrange multipliers.